ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

      This will require doing the DBService calls manually (that's part of the test).
      In the CLC load the configuration and type df

+     Approval methods
+     A.
+     Run the QDL script with the user_code:

+     ~/apps/qdl/apps/approve.qdl USER_CODE

+     B.
-     This should respond with a user code, Call it USER_CODE.
+     1. This should respond with a user code, Call it USER_CODE.
 Paste into this and run it from the command line.
 There are two scripts that do this.
 Look at them to be sure they point to localhost:9443

         bash$ cd ~/dev/ncsa-git/cilogon/cilogon2-admin-oauth2/src/main/scripts
         bash$ test-check-user-code.sh USER_CODE

         That should return with a status of 0 and a summary of the client.
-Approve it manually with
+     2. Approve it manually with

         bash$ test-user-code-approved.sh USER_CODE 1

-     Before you just issue a request for the access token in the CLC, you will need to emulate the response from the IDP and set the username for the transaction.
+     3. Before you just issue a request for the access token in the CLC, you will need to emulate the response from the IDP and set the username for the transaction.
-     In the CLC, use the
+        In the CILogon CLC (talk to the right store!), search for the user code:

-     decode -32 token
+        search >user_code USER_CODE

-     command on the grant in the response.
-This is the id of the current transaction.
+        This gets the id (temp token) of the current transaction.

-     Set the user name there with
+     4. Set the user name there with

-     transactions>update >username
+        update >username

         Does not matter to what.

      *Repeat the above, but cancel the flow using